PeppeBrischetto/Analysis_tracker_v1.0/README.txt

 # README file for the data analysius of the tracker data.
 # created november 2022 by V. Soukeras, D. Torresi
 #
+# updated 25-11-2022
-# last update 25-11-2022
+# last update 07-10-2024  D.Torresi
 ###################################################################################################

 DIRECTORIES
 ################
 Raw_data 	raw binary files from DAQ.
 One file for each digitizer.
+                Raw data could be directly red from the output directory of the DAQ

 Calib_files	Calibration files.
 They are used by converter.C to get the charge calibration and
 		the physical physical channel from the electronics channel.
 -----------
 	*	channel2pad.txt		pad mapping. from electronics channel to pad number. pad# corresponds to channels 0,1,2,...n